-Cardiac sarcoidosis is estimated to affect up to 20 percent of sarcoidosis patients in the United States.
+Cardiac involvement is estimated to occur in up to 25 percent of sarcoidosis patients in the United States, but it is clinically silent in the majority.

 Common manifestations of cardiac sarcoidosis include arrhythmias, conduction abnormalities, and cardiomyopathy due to granulomatous inflammation of the myocardium and/or conducting system.
 Rarer manifestations include valvular dysfunction, ventricular or atrial mass lesions, pericardial disease, myocardial infarction or sudden death.